blade-ui-kit/docs/logout.md

 </form>
 ```

 > Note that when using the slot, the `__()` translation helper isn't applied anymore.
-This is to give you full control over the slotted content.
-For example, if you'd like to also set an icon or such.
+This gives you full control over the slotted content should you want to for example, incorporate an icon.